 - in areas other than those listed above.
 However, this is permitted only following:

-- documented assessment of impacts on threatened species listed in the removal of dead wood and dead trees key threatening process, and
+- documented assessment of impacts on threatened species listed in the removal of dead wood and dead trees key threatening process

 - approval by the director.

-5. In designated camping areas, the park authority may provide firewood for use in parks, and/or provide alternative fuel and cooking facilities.
+5. In designated camping areas, NPWS may provide firewood for use in parks, and/or provide alternative fuel and cooking facilities.

-6. Where firewood is provided, it may be obtained by the park authority
+6. Where firewood is provided, NPWS may obtain it:

 - in accordance with clause 3, or